torrejonv/teranode/docker.md

 $ ./scripts/bestblock-docker.sh
 ```

-Occasionally, ubsv-1, ubsv-2 or ubsv-3 fail to start because aerospike/postgres wasn’t ready at that moment.
+Occasionally, teranode-1, teranode-2 or teranode-3 fail to start because aerospike/postgres wasn’t ready at that moment.
 Just run the ‘up’ command again.
-(If anyone knows how to make ubsv containers wait for their dependent services to be ‘ready’…)
+(If anyone knows how to make teranode containers wait for their dependent services to be ‘ready’…)

 ## To delete everything
 If you are using the default compose then postgres is used to store txmeta and utxo.
 These are persisted in data/postgres